memfault/interrupt/_posts/2023-05-17-cpp-17-for-embedded.md

 }
 ```

-Prior to C++17, the above code would have needed to be two different functions for the string and integer inputs like below.
+Before C++17, the above code would have needed to be two different functions for the string and integer inputs like below.

 ```cpp
 int length(const int& value) noexcept {